blosinski/Uber2.0/README.md

 # Uber2.0

-I created an Uber2.0 app in swiftui using mapkit.
+I created an Uber2.0 app in SwiftUI using mapkit.
 This app allows a user to input a location and it processes the estimated pickup and dropoff time, along with the price of the ride depending on the length of the drive.
 The Uber2.0 app is a great way to get an estimate of your ride cost and time, so you can plan your trip accordingly!